uclaacm/teach-la-website/_docs/static-setup.md

 This will automatically create and **checkout** your new branch for you with the supplied name.

+We will be using the terminal throughout this guide, but if you are using a graphical Git client (like [GitHub Desktop](https://desktop.github.com/)), then the steps are exactly the same.
+The only thing that changes is how you perform them.

-## Monitoring our changes with Jekyll
+## Monitoring our Changes with Jekyll

 We would like to be able to monitor our changes live with Jekyll.
 We can do this easily with `jekyll serve`, as discussed in our [setup guide]({{ site.baseurl }}/docs/dev-setup).